MrPowers/notes/books/express/express_in_action/notes.md

 Some typos and small bugs, but nothing that should hang you up if you're reading closely.

+Book is funny with several Celine Dion references and variable names like horribleRegexp.  "or maybe you’re a donut enthu- siast and have gigabytes of donut photos to serve your hungry viewers" made me lol.

 ## Chapter 1: What is Express?